Harbor Logo in white color

 The views expressed herein may not be reflective of current opinions, are subject to change without prior notice, and should not be considered investment advice or a recommendation to purchase or sell a particular security.

 Investing entails risk and there can be no assurance that any investment will achieve profits or avoid incurring losses.
-There is no guarantee any company or investing strategy will pay dividends.

 All investments involve risk including the possible loss of principal.
 Stock prices can fall because of weakness in the broad market, a particular industry, or specific holdings.